badola/blog/linux/environment.md

 ### What is the use of environment variables?
 Why one should use them?
 For writing scripts that will adapt dynamically on changing the environment.
-In script one has to use `$db_addr` and the script will automatically connect to production database on production environment, development database on development environment, and so on.
+In script one has to use `$DB_ADDR` and the script will automatically connect to production database on production environment, development database on development environment, and so on.

 ### How to set environment variables?
 ### How to switch between environments